 Claire is currently focused on raising her two children and spending more time honing her fiction writing skills.

-In 2020 she wrote her first fiction novel with the working title The Huon Wren, set beneath the Great Western Tiers and Mother Cummings Peak in Tasmania’s heartland.
+In 2020 she wrote her first fiction novel The Secrets of the Huon Wren, (Penguin Random House, 2023) set beneath the Great Western Tiers and Mother Cummings Peak in Tasmania’s heartland.
 This is where Claire was born, and where generations of her mother’s side of the family have lived since they first migrated from England in the 1830s.

 In her spare time, Claire likes to go on hikes through the bush, paint with watercolours, read (and read some more!), play card games with her husband and kids, and bake bread.